History

 Current state

 The body of the medieval church is enlarged today by an early modern porch on the south side and a sacristy in the north.
 The west tower may also be post-medieval, seventeenth-century.
 The traceries and some of the jambs and window frames were renovated in the 19th century.
-Inside, a Norman baptismal font from the 12th century and a rood screen separating the nave from the chancel, the upper part of which dates back to the 15th century, have been preserved.
-On the northern wall, fragments of a polychrome depicting St. George fighting the dragon are visible.
+A completely modern addition is the pair of north windows in the nave.
+Inside, a 12th-century Romanesque font have been preserved and a rood screen separating the nave from the chancel, the upper part of which dates back to the 15th century.
+Fragments of a polychrome depicting St. George fighting the dragon are visible on the north wall of the nave.

 bibliography: